How to calculate debt to equity ratio?

 Favorable economic conditions can lead to lower interest rates, making debt financing more attractive.
 Conversely, in economic downturns, companies may struggle with cash flow and reduce their reliance on debt to avoid financial distress.

-They might focus on paying down existing debt and improving their equity base, leading to lower debt-to-equity ratios.
 Additionally, during uncertain economic times, lenders may tighten their credit terms, making it harder for companies to access debt financing, further impacting the ratio.

 Volopay is a leading expense management platform designed to simplify and streamline corporate spending.